 Affligem a brand from Heineken also uses the heartbeat narrative and works more like a cinema gram.
-The video focuses on a visual storytelling and pulses every 5 seconds.
+The video focuses on visual storytelling and pulses every 5 seconds.

 Heartbeat frequency basis rewards perpetual attention.
 The more you watch it, the more rewarding it gets.